teambit/docs/docs/getting-started/01-what-is-bit.md

 ![component-tests](https://storage.googleapis.com/static.bit.dev/harmony-docs/Tests.png)

-#### Reusable and customizable build pipelines
+#### Extensible and reusable build pipelines

-From scaffolding new components to setting lint, build and test configurations - use Bit to set common configurations for all your components.
-Bit helps you embed best practices as part of the component development environment and have it integrated as part of their Bit-workflow.
-It helps to automate these workflows so that every component will have to successfully go through these pipelines.
+Build helps you standardize the build pipline of all your components.
+Define jobs in a pipeline according to your best standards and make sure that all components are released through the same steps.
+Bit will even help you automate these workflows so that all components will go through these pipeline every time their builds will run.

 ![component-builds](https://storage.googleapis.com/static.bit.dev/harmony-docs/component-builds.png)